sustechgem/RESnet-py/README.md

 The current code implementation solves large sparse matrices by calling the MKL PARDISO interface PyPardiso.py; a testing script PyPardisoExample.py is provided along with the interface function.
 The PARDISO solver comes with the package "mkl" as part of the standard installation of Numpy in Anaconda.
-Sometimes a "Segmentation fault" error occurs when calling the mkl library; the problem can be fixed by creating a new environment and freshly installing the recommended package versions (see requirements.txt).
+Sometimes a "Segmentation fault" error occurs when calling the mkl library.
+The problem can be fixed by creating a new environment and freshly installing the recommended package versions specified in environment.yml.
+If the codes do not run on your computer, it is very likely the solver does not work properly.
+You have the option of replacing it with your own solver or making sure the DLL file name (e.g. mkl_rt.1) is correctly specified in PyPardiso.py.
+The current PyPardiso.py has included a few variants of the DLL file that have been found in different Numpy installations.